gmarull/cat-topojson/README.md

 use](//www.icc.cat/conditions).

 ## Preliminary requirements

-Before you can use this utility, you will need to obtain the source maps.
-They are freely available from [ICGC](http://www.icc.cat/vissir3) (registration is required).
-The maps of interest are called *Base Municipal* and are offered in multiple scales (1:50, 1:250 and 1:1000) and formats (DXF, DGN and SHP).
-This utility only supports SHP format.

 Regarding software, the first requirement is the TopoJSON host tool, ``topojson``, which in turn requires [Node.js](http://nodejs.org/en/).
 If you